 If your business website ranks highly in the search engines, you’re golden.
 If it doesn’t, you’ll need to dedicate some significant digital marketing resources to search engine optimization (SEO).
 A big part of this involves keyword research and then using the terms you select properly.

 Research shows that 95 percent of web searchers only look at the first page of search results.
-Further, half of the clicks on that page get swallowed up by the first three results.
+Further, two-thirds of the clicks on that page get swallowed up by the first five results.
 So, how do you get your brand’s website into these coveted spots?
 It’s not an overnight job, but it certainly can be done with the right strategy.

 Here are some proven steps for finding and then using the right keywords for your digital content.